markcunninghamuk/FluidTest/Readme.md

                 }
             }
 **Delay**
-On the record service specify the milliseconds you want to wait for.
-This is useful for scenarios where you hit an api and want to wait until it finishes.
+On the record service specify the milliseconds you require to wait for.
+This is useful for scenarios where you hit an api and require to wait until it finishes.
 You as the developer are responsible for the waiting time.

 **If and Conditionals**
 If is a really useful way to executing an action based on a scenario,